MikhailKravets/Spytnik/README.md

     # creating new FeedForward instance.
-    # FeedForward is our neural netrowk which we'll be training
+    # FeedForward is our neural netrowk which we'll be trained
     nn = FeedForward(momentum=0.2, learn_rate=0.05, weight_decay=0.2)

     # Append layers to neural networks
     # That's an interesting moment:
     # You can combine any layers you want.
-There is only one contraint: input layer must
+There is only one constraint: input layer must
     # have the amount of neurons equal to input vector length; such as output layer must
     # have the amount of neurons equal to output vector length.
     #